Valerie Smith (academic): Early life and education

-Valerie Smith was born in Manhattan, New York and grew up in Brooklyn with her parents and two younger siblings.
+Smith was born in Manhattan, New York and grew up in Brooklyn with her parents and two younger siblings.
 Her father, W. Reeves Smith, was a biology professor at Long Island University, and her mother, Josephine Smith, was a public school teacher.
-Both parents hailed from Charleston, South Carolina and moved to New York looking for greater opportunities.
-"That example of openness to adventure inspired me and gave me a willingness to take chances," Smith said in a 2017 New York Times interview.
-Smith has also talked about the influence her upbringing has had on her life: "I grew up in a family that really valued knowledge, but also, growing up in Brooklyn, I grew up in an environment where I enjoyed the cultural riches of an urban environment."
+Both parents were from Charleston, South Carolina, and moved to New York.

 Smith attended Midwood High School in Brooklyn.
-At age 15, she enrolled at Bates College, where she majored in English literature and graduated Phi Beta Kappa, cum laude in 1975.
-She describes her experience at Bates as "nurturing."
-During her time there, she studied abroad in England at Oxford University, which she describes as one of the most meaningful experiences of her life. "... it turned me into a traveler.
-It gave me a high degree of confidence in my ability to adjust to completely different cultures."
+At age 15, she enrolled at Bates College, where she majored in English literature and graduated Phi Beta Kappa and cum laude in 1975.
 Smith completed her graduate work at the University of Virginia, where she earned her M.A. and Ph.D. degrees.

-Early academic career
+Academic career

 Smith began her teaching career at Princeton University in 1980, holding appointments in English and African-American Studies.
 In 1989, Smith joined the faculty at the University of California, Los Angeles, as a tenured associate professor of English; she was promoted to full professor in 1994.
 During her time at UCLA, she served as vice chair for Graduate Studies in the English department, chair of the Interdepartmental Program in African American Studies and co-director of the Cultural Studies in the African Diaspora Project.